The benefits of working at the University

 Leaders and managers

-We run programmes such as Sheffield Leader Essentials and Executive Team Development or explore our manager toolkits that provide flexible access to key policies and procedures to help you effectively fulfil your management role.
+We run programmes such as Sheffield Leader: Management Fundamentals, Experienced Manager Development and Executive Team Development.
+Explore our manager toolkits that provide flexible access to key policies and procedures to help you effectively fulfil your management role.

 A remarkable place to work